Big Con, Small Con: How to choose which con is right for you.

 Big cons have a lot of space to cover.
 The dealer's room alone at Dragon Con takes up a ton of mall space.
 I can't say how big it will be this year, but in the past it generally took up two floors of whatever building they put it in.
 It's huge.
 The con itself is spread out over five host hotels.
 You may have to walk a very long way between panels you would like to attend.
 You will get tired.
 You might cry.

 Sometimes, at Dragon Con, the rooms fill up.
 That means if there's something you really must see, sometimes you have to skip something else you'd like to do in order to get there before the room fills up.
 Generally, all I do is go to celebrity panels and the dealer's room, so I skip every other event to make sure I have time to get where I'm going.
 I have to prioritize who I want to see.
-One year, I had to choose between Stan Lee and Carrie Fisher, and I chose Stan Lee, because I felt the odds were better I'd have a second chance to see Carrie Fisher again than Stan Lee, who is now in his 90's.
-Those are the kind of sadistic choices big cons make you consider.
+One year, I had to choose between Stan Lee and Carrie Fisher, and I chose Stan Lee, because I felt the odds were better I'd have a second chance to see Carrie Fisher again.
+I never got to see Carrie, but I'm really glad I did get to see Stan.

 It's easy to feel alone at a big con, because although you are surrounded by thousands of people, you might not know any of them.
 My general method of making friends in the cafeteria is to look for familiar flair from one of my fandoms.
 If you're a Firefly fan, look for Jayne hats.
 Browncoats, in my experience, let other Browncoats sit with them.